 Treatment of Post-Concussion Syndrome

-For most people with post-concussion syndrome are able to recover with rest and minimizing stress.
+Most people with post-concussion syndrome are able to recover with rest and by minimizing stress.

 Most health care providers will also treat symptoms of post-concussion syndrome.
 For example, migraine or pain medications may be prescribed for those with headache.
 A specialist such as a neurologist and/or psychiatrist may also be involved to treat mental health symptoms associated with post-concussion syndrome.
 Antidepressants and psychotherapy may be recommended.